What is Personal Financial Responsibility

 - You need to stop thinking about your home as an investment or a bank account that you can tap into.

-- Putting at least 4-10% of your income away per year for retirement.
+- Financial responsibility means putting at least 4-10% of your income away per year for retirement.

 - Saving another 6-10%.